cujojs/most/docs/api.md

 ####`stream.filter(predicate) -> Stream`
 ####`most.filter(predicate, stream) -> Stream`

 Create a stream containing only events for which `predicate` returns truthy.
+End signal value on the result stream will be the same as on input stream (i.e. it will *not* be a subject of filtering).

 ```
 stream:              -1-2-3-4->